- Rev Horror

 Directed by Olaf Ittenbach, German goremeister extraordinaire, Legend of Hell takes a brief tour through history, giving him ample opportunity (and historical weaponry) to showcase his talents.
 And showcase he most certainly does.
-With a much bigger budget than usual, and some truly excellent cinematography, Legend of Hell is one of his better films.
+With a much bigger budget than usual and some truly excellent cinematography, Legend of Hell is one of his better films.
 Unfortunately, for a man with as many talents as Ittenbach has, script writing is definitely not one of them, and it hurts this movie immensely.

 An archaeologist finds an amulet and a scroll that will unlock the gates of Hell.
 She is murdered, which subsequently takes her to another dimension.
 Par for the course, right?
-She is pitched into battle with a group of fighters who seek to stop Satan’s army from entering their dimension, which is actually our dimension at an earlier time in history (like, one where he can use swords and pitchforks and stuff.)
+She is pitched into battle with a group of fighters who seek to stop Satan’s army from entering their dimension, which is actually our dimension at an earlier time in history (like, one where Ittenbach has access to swords and pitchforks and stuff.)
 After fighting through random hordes of zombies/monsters, they finally reach the gates, where their efforts are to no avail.
 The gates of Hell open, our heroine is killed again, and then she’s resurrected and seemingly lifted into Heaven, greeted by others who have died before her.
 It really doesn’t make a whole lot of sense, to be honest, and the plot is practically nonexistent/nonsensical, but then again, you never go into an Ittenbach movie to experience excellent storytelling.

 There are definitely some great gore effects, with the standard beheadings and head explosions, and Ittenbach even throws in some not-so-standard kills as well.
 Fortunately for the viewer, when you’ve made your name on vile, bloody depravity, you look for any excuse to add to your bag of tricks.
 Legend of Hell is a hidden gem for gorehounds, as there are lots of bloody dismemberments and creative kills.
 Unfortunately, it looked more like Dead Alive era Peter Jackson was directing a shitty, direct-to-video Lord of the Rings movie instead of a horror epic.